vollinaji173778/newrepo/README.md

-"Game of Thrones" employs multiple interconnected storylines, following characters across different regions of Westeros and Essos.
+"Game of Thrones" has been credited with revitalizing interest in the fantasy genre in television and popular culture.